adr1enbe4udou1n/blog/content/posts/06-build-your-own-docker-swarm-cluster-part-5/index.md

 ### Get cluster metrics

-We have the monitor brain, new it's time to have some more relevant metrics data from all containers as well as docker nodes.
-It's doable thanks to exporters :
+We have the monitor brain, now it's time to have some more relevant metrics data from all containers as well as docker nodes.
+Its doable thanks to exporters.

 * **cAdvisor** from Google which scrape metrics of all running containers
-* **Node exporter** for more global cluster evaluation
+* **Node exporter** for more global node (aka host) level metrics

-Before edit above stack, we need to make a specific docker entrypoint for node exporter that will help us to fetch the original hostname of the docker host machine name.
-This is because we run node exporter as docker container, which have no clue of docker hostname.
+Before edit above stack, we need to make a specific docker entry point for node exporter that will help us to fetch the original hostname of the docker host machine name.
+This is because we run node exporter as docker container, which have no clue of original node hostname.

 Besides this node exporter (like cAdvisor) work as an agent which must be deployed in *global* mode.
 In order to avoid have a file to put on each host, we'll use the *config* docker feature availabe in swarm mode.